 Most available boundary-scan tools provide rigorous algorithms to stimulate and detect faults and to isolate faults to specific nets, devices, and pin numbers.
 The majority of these tools employ the Boundary-scan Description Language (BSDL).
 BDSL specifications were added to the IEEE 1149.1 standard in 1994.

-variety of boundary-scan tool vendors supply boundary-scan stimulus/measurement software and hardware adaptor tools, which can be added to any CheckSum Analyst system.
+A variety of boundary-scan tool vendors supply boundary-scan stimulus/measurement software and hardware adaptor tools, which can be added to any CheckSum Analyst system.

 Low Cost Partnership Case History: Boundary Scan and Analyst In Circuit Test